-PAUL STEIN, CERTIFIED FINANCIAL PLANNER™, is President and Founder of Advanced Retirement Resources.
+PAUL STEIN, CERTIFIED FINANCIAL PLANNER™, is founder and CEO of Advanced Retirement Resources.
 For more than 20 years Paul has provided insightful financial expertise guiding clients as they prepare for, transition into and navigate their retirement years.
 Paul is a frequent guest expert on radio, and an esteemed speaker nationally on various financial planning topics.

-Paul is a shareholder in AdvisorNet Financial, a registered investment advisory firm in Minneapolis, MN and a Registered Representative with Cetera Advisor Networks LLC.
+Paul is a shareholder in AdvisorNet Financial, a registered investment advisory firm in Minneapolis, MN.
 He and his wife, Jann, live in Lino Lakes and have two grown children.